 - Earn 6X points at participating Marriott Bonvoy hotels; 4X points at gas stations, restaurants, and wireless telephone services purchased directly from US service providers, and shipping; and 2X points on everything else.

-- Automatic Silver Elite status and Gold status after spending $35,000 in a calendar year
+- 15 elite night credits good for automatic Silver Elite status with Gold status available after spending $35,000 in a calendar year

 - Free night at properties costing up to 35,000 points